KauanMess/IDS-IPS-Implementation-with-Snort/README.md

 ## Project Overview

-This project demonstrates how to set up and configure an Intrusion Detection System (IDS) or Intrusion Prevention System (IPS) using Snort in inline mode.
-The purpose is to alert and drop malicious traffic effectively, including ICMP, TCP, and HTTP packets.
+This project demonstrates how to set up and configure an Intrusion Detection System (IDS).
+The purpose is to alert malicious traffic effectively, including ICMP, TCP, and HTTP packets.

 The project provides a ready-to-use configuration for Snort, including: